elVazquez222/lotto-app/README.md

 - make things pretty
 - manually check responsiveness on different devices ("cou can skip browsertests")
   - use lambdatest or deploy

+- lorem ipsum content for landingpage and poweball page

+# 🚧 not yet happy with 🚧
+- type security in components and api request
+  - maybe need to use apollo
+- element slider not as re-usable as initally planned
+  - needs some refactoring